The G-invariant spectrum and non-orbifold singularities: The -invariant Sunada-Pesce-Sutton technique

-Finally, we note that there is a correspondence between the sheaf of $G$-invariant functions on $M$ and the $W$-invariant functions on $\Sigma$.
-If $f\in C^\infty(M)^G$ then the restriction of $f$ to $\Sigma$ is a function in $C^\infty(\Sigma)^W.$ Conversely, for any $h\in C^\infty(\Sigma)^W,$ we can extend it to all of $M$ by defining it to be constant on the orbits of $G.$ Hence, $h\in C^\infty(M)^G.$ As noted in Theorem 5.6.25 of \cite{PT1988}, the above defines an isomorphism between $C^\infty(M)^G$ and $C^\infty(\Sigma)^W.$ \end{proof} \begin{rem}\normalfont Notice that in Remark \ref{s2}, the action of $S^1$ is effective and thus $W$ is the group generated by 180-degree rotations, and hence is isomorphic to $\mathbb{Z}_2$ with the previously claimed action on the endpoints. \end{rem} The arguments in the previous proof are global, rather than local, in nature and produce a stronger result than we seek--that of a good orbifold.
+\begin{rem}\normalfont Notice that in Example \ref{s2}, the action of $S^1$ is effective and thus $W$ is the group generated by 180-degree rotations, and hence is isomorphic to $\mathbb{Z}_2$ with the previously claimed action on the endpoints. \end{rem}

+The arguments in the previous proof are global, rather than local, in nature and produce a stronger result than we seek--that of a good orbifold.
 One can ask if weaker, more local conditions on the action would guarantee a more generic orbifold structure in the quotient.
 Indeed, that is known to be the case in the literature of orbit spaces, as we see in what follows.

-Before discussing these conditions, we will make note of some additional definitions related to polar actions that are necessary to the results cited in Section \ref{examples}.
-We also note an important connection between polar actions and symmetric spaces.
-The examples of Theorem \ref{main} are quotients of spheres.
-Polar actions on spheres arise from the restriction to the spheres $S^n$ of certain representations of actions by $G$ on the ambient space $\mathbb{R}^{n+1}.$ These representation are said to be {\it polar representations} which we will state in general terms below.
-If $M=V$ is a Euclidean space with some inner product $\langle\cdot,\cdot\rangle$ then the analog of a global section, known as a linear cross section, is defined as follows.